najlabintnajeeb/FinFET-Circuit-Design/Module_3_Bandgap_References/Assignment/README.md

 | a | 97 |
 | **Total** | **518** |

-Placed as: `R3 net10 GND 518 ac=1k` in the startup/bias branch.
+Placed as: `R3 net10 GND 518 ac=1k` in the startup branch.

 ---